Siga las instrucciones aquí para traducir esta página a otro idioma usando Chrome.

 mark consent as revoked

-To collect new consent, select the 'Collect new consent' button from the Consent Library tab or select the 'Collect consent' tab.
+To collect new or updated consent, select the 'Collect new consent' button from the Consent Library tab or select the Collect consent tab.
 Either path will launch the 'Collect consent' tab.

 Consent within the enrollment flow

-Selecting "Email digital [consent/review] form to my client"
+Selecting "Email [consent/enrollment review] form to client"

 Selecting this option allows you to send an email to your client with a link to a digital consent form.